alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

 **Bonus: Las Tres Fronteras**

-Before heading out to the airport, we took a short detour in Puerto Iguazú to see the confluence of the Iguazu and Parana rivers, and look simultaneously at three different cities in three different countries.
+Before heading out to the airport, we took a short detour in Puerto Iguazú to see the confluence of the Iguazu and Parana rivers.
+We took a look simultaneously at three different cities in three different countries.
 You are standing in Argentina and looking at Brazil and Paraguay at the same time.
 This is quite easy to arrange with your taxi driver.